This is another fine, fitting khunoinian torpedoeing of minimal rationality.

 If a judge holds a conversation with a man and a Honeywell thermostat, but he can tell them apart, then the thermostat fails the test.
 It does not think.

-What you're saying about machines and the capacity of thought is either false (when a thermostat is subject to the Turing test and fails it instantly) or what you are saying is trivially true (by elastically redefining what "thinking" is into a parody).
-Under the rule of the Turing test - for a machine to think, its language mastery/competence cannot be distinguishable from a human.
+What you're saying about machines and the capacity of thought is either false (when a thermostat is subject to the Turing test and fails instantly) or what you are saying is trivially true (by privately redefining what "thinking" is into a parody).
+Under the singular rule of the Turing test - for a machine to think, its language mastery/competence cannot be distinguishable from a human's.
 "Low-level intentionality" does not count as thinking.

 Though Honeywell thermostats have been known - on occasion - to be scintillating conversationalists, they - for the most part - go-about verbalizing: "It's too hot in here!
 Turn me down!
 Turn me down!".

 A thermostat lacks representational states.
-It does not have what it takes to represent concepts, objects, states, percepts, truth-values, etc, i.e. a conscious mind.
+It lacks precisely what it takes to represent concepts, objects, states, percepts, truth-values, etc., i.e. a conscious mind.
 A thermostat is no more than a physio-chemical feedback device.
 If feedback devices "have representational states", then we must classify stars as having far more robust representational states - than thermostats.
 For instance, the gravity inside a star "tries" to contract the star.
 The radiant energy pressure, generated by thermo-nuclear reactions inside the star, "tries" to blow it apart.
 In functional stars, gravity and radiant energy counteract one another - though neither uniformily nor stably over the lifetime of the star.
 When fuels, available for fusion deplete, the star loses radiant energy pressure, and gravity crunches it down to a fractional cinder of itself.
 In massive stars, fusion re-occurs with higher mass number atoms than hydrogen - due to gravity crunching the higher mass number atoms to fuse.
 Once again, the diameter of the star swells outward by radiant energy pressure.